Emu Exhibit Design

 TYPE OF WORK:

-This exhibit will uncover the facts about the Emus, the second largest bird living bird by height, after its ratite relative, the ostrich.
-The layout of the exhibit was inspired from stories of the indegenous people of Austrailian mainland.
-The exhibit is designed to take visitors through scientific background, emus relationship to the people, and its deeply-rooted history with Australia.
+This exhibit will uncover the facts about the Emus, the second largest bird by height, after its ratite relative, the ostrich.
+The layout of the exhibit was inspired from stories of the indigenous people of Australian mainland.
+The exhibit is designed to take visitors through scientific background, Emus relationship to the people, and its deeply-rooted history with Australia.

 (BOTTOM) As visitors walk out of the dome, they will look down and notice that the path that they were walking in is in the shape of the 'Emu In the Sky'.

 (ABOVE) As visitors walk out of the 'Emu In the Sky," they will be greeted with life-size Emu models, with informations regarding their characteristics, habitat, diet, and its breeding season.

 (BOTTOM) Close up of a male Emu nesting eggs, known for its beautiful teal, avocado color.

 (BOTTOM) Towards the end, visitors are informed about the conservation efforts towards emus.